What Is real-time bidding?

 - Advertiser: The entity that wants to display an ad in the spaces (ad inventory) that the publisher makes available.

-- Ad exchange: The technological platform that serves as virtual marketplace where publisher and advertiser meet, match, and complete an ad inventory sale.
+- Ad exchange: The technological platform that serves as a virtual marketplace where publisher and advertiser meet, match, and complete an ad inventory sale.

 There are also two platforms that are often used by the above entities during real-time bidding: